Understanding Payee vs Payer: Key Differences in Financial Transactions

 Examples of Payers in Transactions

-Let’s look back at our previous examples.
-At the convenience store, the customer buying the soda is the payer because they make the payment when they check out at the register.
+Using the same convenience example mentioned earlier, the customer buying the soda is the payer because they will make the payment when they check out at the register.

-Similarly, the employer is the payer because they must pay their employee’s wages by the set terms (salary amount, pay date, etc…).
+Similarly, the employer is the payer because they must pay employees for their work based on set terms, such as their regularly scheduled pay dates and hourly wages.

 Difference Between Payer and Payor